 - changing a flat tire

 - jump-starts

 - lock-out assistance

-- fuel delivery
+- limited fuel delivery

-- towing of your disabled vehicle up to 56.3 kms (35 miles) from the point of pickup (this can include to the nearest Ford dealership, or your selling dealer if within the specified distance.)
-One tow per disablement.
+- towing of your disabled vehicle to the nearest Ford Motor Company dealership, or your selling dealer if within 25 kms (15.5 miles) of the nearest Ford Motor Company dealership (one tow per disablement).
 Even non-warranty related tows, like accidents or getting stuck in the mud or snow, are covered (some exclusions apply, such as impound towing or repossession).

+- Canadian customers refer to your Roadside Assistance supplement for exact fuel amounts.